animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 Was there a high probability that you would die from Covid?
 Most likely, no. Maybe 2%, depending who you are.
 And yet, the risk was high enough for an entire global lockdown.
 If your mom's life was at threat, would a 2% chance of that threat being realized be enough to get you to... social distance?
 What about, to wear a mask?
 How far would you go with a 2% chance of your mom's life being at threat?

-On Christmas, 2018, the trauma I went through included many moe details than the ones I specified at the start of this book.
+On Christmas, 2018, the trauma I went through included many more details than the ones I specified at the start of this book.
 Let's recount them now!

 In the dark early morning before I left my apartment, "Tao"/"God" told me it/He was going to kill my mom if I didn’t circumcise myself, me fearing the chance of the threat's being true, proceeding to circumcise myself.